Phycocyanin: benefits, dosage, contraindications

 full-leaffull-leaffull-leafempty-leaf

-The hepatoprotective effect of phycocyanin is primarily possible thanks to its free radical scavenging power and inhibition of lipid peroxidation.
-These various properties help reduce enzyme losses in the liver and consequently protect it from potential cellular destruction.
+The hepatoprotective effect of phycocyanin is mainly due to its free radical-scavenging ability and the inhibition of lipid peroxidation.
+These various properties help reduce enzymatic losses in the liver and consequently protect it from potential cellular destruction.

 Usages associés